commercetools/ui-kit/test/percy/README.md

 ));
 ```

+You can test this snapshot in your browser before even uploading it to Percy by running `yarn percy --debug`.

 ### `screenshot`

 Usually when writing tests for Percy you'd call `percySnapshot('label', options, () => <Foo />)`.
 As we want to always use the same options (the same viewport), we export a preconfigured `screenshot` function which provides the options out of the box.